lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials ]
 ---

-With Vim you can literally do stuff in minutes that would take hours in a regular text editor, even in more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.
+With Vim you can literally do stuff in **minutes** that would take hours in a regular text editor, even in more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.

 [![Watch the video](https://img.youtube.com/vi/wlR5gYd6um0/maxresdefault.jpg)](https://youtu.be/wlR5gYd6um0)

+Note that Chris fly's through commands and concepts , which makes it difficult to grasp for for a Vim newbs or low level users like me.
+If anything, this video made me really want to understand Vim basics.